containers/toolbox/CONTRIBUTING.md

 ## After Creating a Pull Request

-It may take the us some time to review your changes and sometimes even longer to actually merge them.
+It may take us some time to review your changes and sometimes even longer to actually merge them.
 Please, don't interpret this as an act of not appreciating your efforts!
 We really appreciate them!
 Sometimes we may be stuck in different parts of our lives.